Story of ¿qué?

 “What does qué mean?”, she asks already looking at the next student as she assumes I will know the answer.

 “I don’t know,” I murmur.
-Puzzled, she asks again.
+Puzzled, she repeats her question.
 And again, I murmur “I don’t know.”
 This repeated itself at least once more.

 “That’s okay,” she politely says.
 “Qué means what,” she simply states.